St. Mary's Antiochian Orthodox Church

 Beloved in Christ,

-• Attached to this week's email is The Weekly Bulletin and Metropolitan Saba's teaching.
+• Attached to this weekly email is this Sunday's Worship Guide and Bulletin. as well as the weekly teaching from Metropolitan Saba.
 Please take a few minutes to read through both.

 With love in Christ,